2019–20 NHL season: Suspension of the regular season due to COVID-19

 As the COVID-19 pandemic spread across the globe, concern began to build that large crowds at sporting events would spread the virus that causes COVID-19.
 In early March 2020, the NHL suspended media access to the locker rooms, saying that only official personnel would be allowed in after the games to limit person-to-person contact.
 The San Jose Sharks were planning to play three home games without fans from March 19, following San Francisco's order prohibiting assemblies larger than 1,000 individuals.
 Meanwhile, the Columbus Blue Jackets had also proposed to play home games without fans, due to Ohio governor Mike DeWine banning mass gatherings in the state.

 But after the National Basketball Association (NBA) suspended all games when Rudy Gobert and another player tested positive for COVID-19 on the day that the World Health Organization declared the disease to be a pandemic, the NHL scheduled a meeting to discuss pausing the season.
-On March 12, morning practice sessions and media access for all teams were cancelled.
+On March 12, morning practice sessions and media access for all teams were canceled.
 Shortly after, they announced that the 2019–20 season had been paused indefinitely.
 This became the biggest interruption to regular NHL season games since the 2012–13 NHL lockout.
 All players and hockey staff were asked to self-quarantine in their home cities until further notice.

 One of the players from the Ottawa Senators had tested positive for COVID-19 on March 17.
 Four days later, on March 21, it was announced that a second Senators player tested positive for COVID-19.
 Two Colorado Avalanche players also tested positive for the virus.
 On April 4, the originally intended date for the final games of the regular season, Commissioner Gary Bettman participated in a call with U.S. president Donald Trump and other sport commissioners on the state of the sport world.